-Our final recommendation is that a fair and reasonable value for this feed-in tariff is in the range of 5.2 to 10.3 cents per kilowatt hour (c/kWh) in 2011/12.
+Our draft recommendation is that a fair and reasonable value for this feed-in tariff is in the range of 8 to 10 cents per kilowatt hour (c/kWh) in 2011/12.
+This value reflects the direct financial gain electricity retailers make when their PV customers export electricity to the grid (PV exports).